For SellersIndustry Guide

 The Primacy of Adjusted EBITDA

 EBITDA serves as a proxy for the cash flow generated by the business's core operations, independent of its capital structure or tax environment.
-However, the raw EBITDA figure derived from a company's income statement rarely reflects the true economic benefit available to a new owner.
-Therefore, the critical first step in the valuation process is calculating Adjusted EBITDA.
+However, the raw EBITDA figure from an income statement rarely reflects the true economic benefit available to a new owner.
+Therefore, the critical first step in valuation is calculating Adjusted EBITDA.

 • Owner's salary and benefits in excess of market rates for a replacement director.